kasraghoreyshi/narm/README.md

-**This package converts npm commands into yarn commands and vice versa.
-Meaning if you enter a npm command, this package will execute the yarn equivalent of it for you. **
+Narm converts npm commands into yarn commands and vice versa.
+Meaning if you enter a npm command, narm will execute the yarn equivalent of it for you.

+## Getting Started

-## Installation
+### Installation

+Install narm globally using NPM:

 `npm install narm --global`

+or Yarn:
+`yarn global add narm`

-## Usage
+## Usage and examples

-Let's say you want to install Tailwind using yarn.
-In the command line you can enter:
+For using Narm, simply add "narm" at the start of your command and narm will automatically convert and execute your command to yarn/npm.

+#### Example 1:

-`narm npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`
+Input: `narm npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`

-and Narm will execute the yarn equivalent for you; which in this case is:

-`yarn add tailwindcss@latest postcss@latest autoprefixer@latest --dev`
+Output: `yarn add tailwindcss@latest postcss@latest autoprefixer@latest --dev`

-The same happens for converting yarn commands into npm commands.
-Let's say you want to install lodash using NPM.
-You can enter:
+#### Example 2:

-`narm yarn add lodash`
+Input: `narm yarn add lodash`

-and Narm will execute the NPM equivalent for you; which in this case is:

-`npm install lodash`
+Output: `npm install lodash`

+## Find any bugs/issues?

+If you encountered any issues or bugs while using narm, please make sure to open a new issue.

+## Contribution

+Contributions to narm are greatly appreciated.
+To contribute:
+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request